Damage Cause By Rabbits

 Rabbit damage to newly planted trees and shrubs may be a serious problem.
 Cottontail rabbits and jackrabbits damage trees and shrubs by clipping stems, buds and small branches and by girdling larger trees.
 Damage occurs primarily during the fall and winter, especially when snow cover is present.
 Young trees are susceptible to rabbit damage until their smooth, thin bark becomes thick and rough with age.
-Rabbits prefer Apple, Plum, Cherry, Pine, Maple, Honeylocust, Baldcypress, Russian olive and several nut trees in addition to Cotoneaster, Sumac, Japanese barberry, Euonymus, Autumn olive, Pyracantha and Roses.
+Rabbits prefer Apple, Plum, Cherry, Pine, Maple, Baldcypress and several nut trees in addition to Cotoneaster, Sumac, Euonymus, Autumn olive.
 Juniper and Redcedar trees are least susceptible to rabbit damage, but damage can occur to these plants as well.
 Evergreens do not resprout from the base.
 Therefore, if evergreens are nipped of below the lowest branch, the plant will not recover and the plant must be replaced.

 Methods of controlling rabbit damage include use of fences, rabbit protective tubes, tree tubes, habitat alteration, repellents, and rabbit removal through hunting or trapping.

 Cottontail rabbits can be excluded from small plantings by erecting a 2-foot-tall, 1-inch-mesh, galvanized poultry wire fence.
 The bottom portion of the fence should be secured to the ground or buried a few inches to prevent rabbits from crawling under.